matalina/writing-together/readme.md

 [X] Removed empty tags
 [X] Tags linked to tag post listing page
 [ ] Local storage of unposted posts in the new and reply boxes!!
+[ ] Edit Title with multiple words only has one word in text box [ ] Fix the null birthday issue

 #### New Features